 It’s the day you’ve been dreaming of — time to plan your kitchen remodel.
 Dream big, but make sure you’re not making mistakes that’ll cause you to regret the money you spent and the inconvenience you went through.
-We’re here to future-proof you from angst by naming the ten simple rules for definitive kitchen features that will retain their beauty, marketability, and value — all while giving you lasting enjoyment.
+We’re here to future-proof you from angst by naming the ten simple rules for kitchen features that will retain their beauty, marketability, and value over time.

 White as the Dominant Color